Legal NoticesDownload this as a PDF

 5 MARKETING MATERIALS

 5.1 We want you to have control over the ways in which we will initiate contact with you to provide you with information and materials for the Additional Purposes ("Marketing Materials").
-We will provide you with Marketing Materials by telephone, email or physical mail only if you have previously notified us that you consent to receiving such calls or facsimiles.

 6 USE OF THE ASPL WEBSITE AND COOKIE USAGE